 The radius of extant xenarthrans shows the same pattern as the humerus.
 In Glossotherium, Lestodon, and Megatherium, the medullary cavity of the whole radial diaphysis is essentially full of spongy bone (Fig. 2G; no data for Hapalops for which the entire radial epiphysis could not have been sampled).
-While the hind limb was not sampled for this study, it is noteworthy that the observation of a ‘naturally sectioned’ tibia of the small-sized Nothrotherium reveals that the medullary cavity is entirely filled with dense spongy bone (Fig. 2D).
+While the hind limb was not sampled for this study, it is noteworthy that the observation of a ‘naturally sectioned’ tibia of the small-sized Nothrotherium (less than ca. 100 kg; Amson et al. 2016) reveals that the medullary cavity is entirely filled with dense spongy bone (Fig. 2D).

 Univariate comparisons

-The structure of the Mc III of extant species did not differ notably among the lifestyle categories (Fig. 3A-B).
+The structure of the Mc III of extant species did not differ notably among the lifestyle categories (Fig. 3A-B; Table 2).
 There is only a tendency for the anteaters and armadillos to have a more compact mid-diaphysis (Fig. 3A).
 Mc III structure was therefore not further studied, and not included in the discriminant analyses (see below).
 One can note, however, that some armadillos have an outlyingly high CSS (i.e., very elliptic cross-section) at mid-diaphysis (Fig. 3B; the single most elliptic value is found in the subterranean Calyptophractus retusus ZSM-1961-316).
 A great disparity of CSS at this location is found in extinct sloths, with the value of Valgipes falling among the outlying armadillos just mentioned, and that of Megatherium being the single lowest (i.e., most circular cross-section).

 The humeral diaphysis in Hapalops is remarkably compact.
-At mid-diaphysis (n=1), it features the highest GC value of the whole dataset (Fig. 3C).
-At 35% of the diaphyseal length (from the proximal end; n=2), Hapalops falls in the uppermost distribution of the extant sloths.
-The CSS at humeral mid-diaphysis of Hapalops falls among the low values (i.e., round cross-section) of extant sloths (Fig. 3D), but among those of anteaters at 35% of the diaphyseal length.
+At mid-diaphysis (n=1), it features the highest GC value of the whole dataset (Fig. 3C; Table 2).
+At 35% of the diaphyseal length (from the proximal end, level which was sampled to include fragmentary fossils, see Material and Methods; n=2), Hapalops falls in the uppermost distribution of the extant sloths, which does not markedly differ from that of armadillos or anteaters.
+The CSS at humeral mid-diaphysis distinguishes quite clearly the functional categories, with high values (i.e., elliptical cross-sections) in armadillos, intermediate values in anteaters, and low values (i.e., round cross-sections) in extant sloths.
+In Hapalops, this parameter falls among the particularly tight range of extant sloths (Fig. 3D), but among that of anteaters at 35% of the diaphyseal length.
 In Scelidotherium (n=1), the GC of the humerus at mid-diaphysis is higher than that of most extant xenarthrans, falling in the upper distribution of armadillos and extant sloths (Fig. 3C).
 One should note, however, that this parameter does not yield any clear distinction among lifestyles.
 The humeral CSS at mid-diaphysis of Scelidotherium, on the other hand, falls among anteaters (Fig. 3D).

-The radial diaphysis of Hapalops features a GC value (n=1; sampled at 72% of diaphyseal length) that falls among the distribution of armadillos, being slightly higher than extant sloths’ values.
+There is a clear tendency for the radial diaphysis GC to be highest in armadillos, intermediate in anteaters, and lowest in extant sloths.
+Hapalops (n=1; sampled at 72% of diaphyseal length) falls among the distribution of armadillos, being slightly higher than extant sloths’ values (Table 2).
 The GC of Glossotherium and Lestodon at radial mid-diaphysis is very low, which agrees with the tendency observed in extant sloths (Fig. 3E).
-Their high CSS (i.e., more elliptical section), however, falls beyond the distribution of most extant xenarthrans, being only tied or exceeded by two outlying armadillos (Fig. 3F).
+The CSS at that location is found as rather homogenously low among extant xenarthrans, except for two armadillos with outlying high values.
+Glossotherium and Lestodon fall beyond the distribution of most extant xenarthrans, their CSS being only tied or exceeded by the two outlying armadillos (Fig. 3F).